Introductory Session: Trends and 'Turns' in the History of Medicine (Roberta Bivins)

 - William Bynum and Roy Porter (eds), Companion Encyclopedia of the History of Medicine, Vols 1 & 2 (London: Routledge, 1993)

-- Frank Huisman and John Harley Warner (eds), Locating Medical History: The Stories and their Meanings (Baltimore: Johns Hopkins Press, 2004) (copies in library and e-book, available in CHM Library)
+- Frank Huisman and John Harley Warner (eds), Locating Medical History: The Stories and their Meanings (Baltimore: Johns Hopkins Press, 2004)

 - Mark Jackson (ed), Oxford Handbook of the History of Medicine (Oxford: OUP, 2011)